Cannabis and Pregnancy: The Famous Jamaica Study

 Doctors Still Give Caution to Cannabis and Pregnancy

 The AmericanCollege of Obstetric and Gynaecology still recommends that pregnant women abstain from cannabis with the following advice:

 “When marijuana is smoked or eaten, the chemicals reach the fetus by crossing the placenta.
 Research is limited on the harms of marijuana use during pregnancy.
-But there are possible risks of marijuana use, including babies that are smaller at birth and stillbirth.
-Using marijuana also can be harmful to a pregnant woman’s health.
-The American College of Obstetricians and Gynecologists recommends that pregnant women not use marijuana.”
+But there are possible risks of [cannabis] use, including babies that are smaller at birth and stillbirth.
+Using [cannabis] also can be harmful to a pregnant woman’s health.
+The American College of Obstetricians and Gynecologists recommends that pregnant women not use [cannabis].”